-Where to find Main Menu: Element Properties

-Requirement Properties Main Menu: Element Properties Page General, Requirements, Constraints, Scenarios, Files, Links, Tagged Values

-Main Menu: View Properties

-or

-Element Context Menu: Properties

-or

-Project Browser Context Menu Properties

-Project Browser Context Menu Properties Page General, Requirements, Constraints, Scenarios, Files, Links, Tagged Values

-Usage of the Requirement Properties To define the important meta information about a requirement for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.
+Where to find Requirement Properties Ribbon: Design > Element > Properties > Properties Element Context Menu: Properties Properties or De la character de la character Usage of the Requirement Project Browser Context Menu: Properties Properties To define the important meta information about a requirement, for the purposes of Properties providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.

-Options for Requirement Properties Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
+Options for Requirement Properties

+Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
 If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.

 REQ021 - List Stock Levels

 tags

 Volatility = Medium

 notes

-A facility will exist to list current stock levels and to manually update stock quantities if physical

-checking reveals inconsistencies.
+A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.